webdevs-pro/eaforms-docs/docs/Tokens/calculation-tokens.md

 This is particularly useful for creating calculated fields within repeater rows that reference other fields in the same row.

+### Understanding the "current" Context

+The `[current]` index specifier is contextual and depends on where the calculation is being performed:

+1. When used within a repeater item, it automatically detects which row you're in
+2. When used in a field that's being edited, it identifies the current context
+3. The system uses various methods to identify the current repeater item index:
+   - Looking for the closest `.eaf-repeater-item` parent element
+   - Analyzing input field names for index patterns like `fieldname[index]`
+   - Using data attributes when available

 ### Aggregating Repeater Data

 To perform calculations across all repeater rows: